Usha-Mounika/Samsung_PD/README.md

 ### Generated clock
 The clock for external world and input module can't be physically same due to long routing length.
 These long nets include buffers thus increasing the clock network delay.
 So, To avoid this, the generated clock is defined at another point so logically and physcially clocks would be same.
+Creation of a new master clock instead of generated clocks has below disadvantages:
+• More clock domains to deal with
+• Requires additional constraints to be specified
-The generated clocks are always defined with respect to master.
+• Source latency specifications need to be defined all over again for the new master clocks The generated clocks are always defined with respect to master.
 Master clock is the main clock source or Primary IO pins.
 The command is as follows:
 ```bash
 create_generated_clock -name MYGEN_CLK -master [get_clocks MY_CLK] -source [get_ports clk] -div 1 [get_ports out_clk]